 Westminster Fire Department Citizen Academy is held annually beginning in March.
 The free course meets on Thursday evenings for 13 weeks and gives citizens a hands-on opportunity to learn about department services and operations.
 Class size is limited to 20, applications are available on-line in December.

-First Aid & CPR courses include training on Automated External Defibrillators (AEDs).
+First Aid and CPR courses include training on Automated External Defibrillators (AEDs).
 The instructors are Westminster firefighters who are certified to teach the American Heart Association curriculum.
 The fee for both First Aid and CPR is $55.
 The fee for a CPR only class is $45.
 To register, please call Fire Administration at 303-658-4500.
 For more information view our fact sheet.
-Classes for 2013:

 Programs by Request

 The Public Education Officer coordinates public education requests.
 Fire safety, injury prevention, bike helmets, seatbelts, and many other topics are available for school groups, scout groups, older adults, employees and others interested in learning about safety programs.
-A program at a Fire Station is one option, or firefighters can come to your location.
 The Educator Brochure details the programs and props available.